sergepaulc/Meerkat/README.md

     + urls.pyc
     + wsgi.py
     + wsgi.pyc
++ Install Django and create a virtual environment (see the Django documentation for how to proceed) on your machine
++ Type: manage.py meerkat

 ## Licensing Meerkat
 This project is licensed under the terms of the MIT license.